subquery/documentation/docs/subquery_network/introduction/reward-distribution.md

 The beauty of the Cobb Douglas equation (above) is that a rational Node Operator must maintain a stable level of staked SQT relative to the work they do in order in each reward pool in order to receive optimal rewards from either of the reward sources.
 As a result, the SubQuery Network does not need to enforce arbitrary staking requirements because Node Operators are incentivised to self-manage and maintain a stake or skin in the game.

-SubQuery does require Node Operator must allocate SQT on the deployment they run, so they can earn Allocation Rewards. a.
+SubQuery does require Node Operator must allocate their staked and delegated SQT on the deployment they run, so they can earn Allocation Rewards.
 When a Node Operator's stake decreases beneath the amount they have allocated, they will stop earning Allocation Rewards until they either increase their stake or reduce the allocated SQT to recover from this status.

 :::warning